Dryixn/Dryixn/README.md

 ### Hi there 👋

 I'm a programming studding.
-My goal in programming in the future is to progaram games, but others areas in programming also interest me.
+My goal in programming in the future is to progaram games, but others areas also interest me.

 ### GitHub Stats